CalPoly-MLBio/CSC448_Spring2025/README.md

 - convert the alignment scores from (1) into a **uniform** similarity measure that can be used to compare all sequences to one another.
 That is, given the scores you should be able to say, sequence\_i is more similar to sequence\_j than it is to sequence\_k.
 This may involve some form of normalization of the raw Smith–Waterman scores.
 Think carefully and explain how you did this in your report
 - given your normalized similarity scores for any pair of sequences, construct the similarity matrix (this is the sequence by sequence matrix that is the input to the clustering in step 3)

+## 3. Evolutionary Tree

-3. Use a clustering algorithm of your choice to reconstruct the phylogenic tree:
+1. Use a clustering algorithm of your choice to reconstruct the phylogenic tree:
 - plot the tree (the *dendrogram* function of matplotlib may come in handy)
 - what do you notice about the tree, how would you interpret it
 - compare your tree to that of a classmate (discuss your observations in the report)

-4. Think about and suggest a way (a metric) to systematically compare the trees reconstructed by the entire class
+2. Think about and suggest a way (a metric) to systematically compare the trees reconstructed by the entire class.
+Discuss it in your report.

+## 4. Write the report

-5. Write a brief pdf project report including:
+Write a pdf project report describing your experiments and analyses.
+Make sure to include:
 - plot of the phylogenic tree with your interpretation and discussion
 - concise description of your proposed metric to assess similarity between reconstructed trees
 - report of the two closets and farthest away proteins (use bacteria id)

+## 5. Submit
-6. Turn in the following two files:
+Turn in the following two files:
 - FirstName_LastName.pdf containing your report
 - FirstName_LastName.gz which is a gzipped of all your code